BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/18_0_Understanding_Your_Lightning_Setup.md

-# Chapter Eighteen: Understanding Your Lighting Setup
+# Chapter 18: Understanding Your Lighting Setup

 > :information_source: **NOTE:** This is a draft in progress, so that I can get some feedback from early reviewers.
 It is not yet ready for learning.

-In this chapter you'll be ready to begin working with the `lightning-cli` command-line interface.
-But that first requires that you understand your c-lightning setup and its features, which is what will be explained with some examples and basic configuration.
+The previous chapter concluded our work with Bitcoin proper, through CLI, scripting, and programming languages.
+However, there are many other utilities within the Bitcoin ecosystem: this chapter and the cover the largest.
+Here you'll begin work with the `lightning-cli` command-line interface, first by understanding c-lightning setup and its features — which is what will be explained with some examples and basic configuration.

-For this and future chapters, we presume that you have a VPS with c-lightning installed, running `lightningd` courtersy of [Bitcoin Standup Scripts](https://github.com/BlockchainCommons/Bitcoin-Standup-Scripts) on Testnet.

 ## Objectives for This Chapter

 After working through this chapter, a developer will be able to:

-   * Demonstrate that their c-lightning Node is Installed and Up-to-date
+   * Assess that a C-lightning Node is Installed and Up-to-date
-   * Use basic wallet Commands
+   * Perform Casic Lightning Wallet Commands
-   * Setting up a channel.
-   * Pay an invoice
-   * Generate a payment request.
+   * Create a LIghtning Channel

+Supporting objectives include the ability to:

+   * Understand the Basic Lightning Configuration

 ## Table of Contents